ThFriedrich/LCOI_local_crystalline_orientation_identifier/Examples/examples_walkthrough.md

 After creating a triangular hull, the identified masks' directions with multiplicative factor of 3 and fraction factor of 1.4, looks like:

 <img src="https://github.com/SnirMeiri/crystalDirections/blob/main/Examples/examples%20results/triangular_masks.png" width="790">

+The multiplicative factor is chosen to be the same as the number of the particles in the expected unit-cell (not to include defects in the fit) and the fraction factor is chosen the a moderate value of 1.4 in order to include strained fits but not too dissimilar conformations.

 ## Rectangular (CsCl-lke) crystal